 Agora’s competitors include Twilio (NYSE:TWLO), Tencent, and Vonage.

-As you can see below, Agora's revenue growth has been impressive over the last year, growing from quarterly revenue of $33.9 million, to $42.3 million.
+As you can see below, Agora's revenue growth has been very strong over the last year, growing from quarterly revenue of $30.8 million, to $45 million.

-Analysts covering the company are expecting the revenues to grow 38% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 16.4% over the next twelve months, although estimates are likely to change post earnings.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Agora's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 110% in Q2.
-That means even if they didn't win any new customers, Agora would have grown its revenue 10% year on year.
-Despite it going down over the last year this is still a decent retention rate and it shows us that not only Agora's customers stick around but at least some of them get increasing value from its software over time.
+Agora's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 104% in Q3.
+That means even if they didn't win any new customers, Agora would have grown its revenue 4% year on year.
+Despite it going down over the last year this is still a fair retention rate and it shows us that customers stick around.
+But Agora is lagging a little behind the best SaaS businesses that achieve net dollar retention rates of over 120%.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Agora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 61% in Q2.
+Agora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q3.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on Agora’s balance sheet, but we note that with market capitalisation of $3.41 billion and more than $826.6 million in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on Agora’s balance sheet, but we note that with a market capitalization of $3.05 billion and more than $767.4 million in cash, the company has the capacity to continue to prioritise growth over profitability.

-We were very impressed by the strong improvements in Agora’s gross margin this quarter.
-And we were also excited to see it that it outperformed analysts' revenue expectations.
-On the other hand, it was less good to see the deterioration in revenue retention rate, there was a slowdown in customer growth and most importantly, the company dropped revenue guidance for the full year.
-Zooming out, we think this was a mixed quarter.
-The company is down -3.66% on the results and currently trades at $28.49 per share.
+We were impressed by how strongly Agora outperformed analysts’ revenue expectations this quarter.
+And we were also glad to see the improvement in gross margin.
+On the other hand, it was less good to see the deterioration in revenue retention rate.
+Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
+The company is flat on the results and currently trades at $26.3 per share.

 Is Now The Time?